 As with everything, there are also disadvantages to using online agents:

 Local knowledge – while you may occasionally find local agents online, it is rare.
-Meaning you may lack the personal touch and specialized knowledge from agents who operate in specific areas.
+Meaning you may lack the personal touch and specialised knowledge from agents who operate in specific areas.

 Control and responsibly – for some customers, the control and responsibility that online agents provide to you, could be off putting, so if you would rather the agent handle all the elements of the sales process, they may not be for you.